kaitgaiss/kaitgaiss.github.io/guides/creativity.md

 - SOLITUDE - one needs to remove herself in order to be able to think critically.
 - we will require new kinds of alliances and formations, which will further require periods both of solitude and of intense connection and communication.
 But how can we do that when our platforms for “connection” and expression detract from the attention to place and time that we need, simultaneously eroding the contexts that would allow new strategies to sharpen and flourish?
 - I THINK OFTEN about how much time and energy we use thinking up things to say that would go over well with a context-collapsed crowd—not to mention checking back on how that crowd is responding.
 This is its own form of “research,” and when I do it, it feels not only pathetic but like a waste of energy.
+- The last thing you need is further distraction.
+Find when you’re in a “scarcity” state of mind.
+- Lose track of time and space and self.
+For most of history, people just made things, and they didn’t make such a big freaking deal about it.
+Take you out of yourself.
+- Every time you express a complaint about how difficult and tiresome it is to be creative, inspiration takes another step away from you, offended.
+Start telling yourself that you enjoy your work.
+We need you to stay as light and unburdened as possible to keep you creating.
+Because of my deep and lifelong conviction that the results of my work don’t have much to do with me, I can only be in charge of producing the work itself.
+Taking yourself too seriously starts to close things up.
+My creative expression must be the most important thing in the world to me (if I am to live artistically), and it also must not matter at all (if I am to live sanely).

 ## Show the fuck up.
+- My job is to work hard and stay focused.
+- In the end, it’s all about the work, isn’t it?
+- Show up for your work day after day after day after day.
 - It’s a simple and generous rule of life that whatever you practice, you’ll improve at.
 Just stay with the process and don’t panic.
 We’re meant to engage with inspiration, and inspiration wants to work with us.
 - Keep it about the work.
 Focus on the work itself.
 Make that the thing.
 Not how successful you are or if your profile looks good, or whatever else.
 Focus on what interests you and make it about that.
 - Practice the art, always reminding yourself that your job is to say what you see, and then to get on with your story.